the-other-mariana/computational-geometry/subdivision-intersection/deliverable/README.md

 5. To change the example folder that the program uses, go to main.py, and on the line 16, write the folder name (01 or 02) of the example you want to run.

+If there is any problem, all source code and instructions are on the link: https://github.com/the-other-mariana/computational-geometry/tree/master/subdivision-intersection